michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-28-attiny45-as-i2c-master-prelude.markdown

 So.
 What's the plan, then?

 The knock detector needs to **locally monitor** the piezo voltage;
-**actively push** information about knock events to the central Arduino unit;
+**actively push** information about knock events to the Arduino;
-and possibly even send **locally-gathered timing** information along, which also enables it to **locally buffer** knock events just in case it can't get detected events to the central unit as fast as they occur.
+and possibly even send **locally-gathered timing** information along, which also makes it possible for it to **locally buffer** detected knock events just in case it can't get detected events to the Arduino as fast as they occur.

 Unless somebody unearthes some ready-made knock detection IC somewhere, this calls for a dedicated microprocessor.
 (Finally a reason to get my hands dirty with an AVR [without the training wheels](http://forum.arduino.cc//index.php?topic=111309.msg837103#msg837103).